nainshree-raj/Shanon-Fano-Algorithm/README.md

-# Shanon-Fano-Algorithm-In-C++
+#An entropy encoding technique for lossless data compression of Multimedia.
-An entropy encoding technique for lossless data compression of Multimedia.
+                                                     Shanon-Fano-Algorithm-In-C++

 Data Compression, also known as source coding, is the process of encoding or converting data in such a way that it consumes less memory